Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 I took color ideas for the site from the link below https://visme.co/blog/website-color-schemes/

-The deploymnet tutorial for heroku it was thoroughly explained in the below project so I copied from there https://github.com/chizzletaz/SpaceTravelAgency
+The deploymnet tutorial for heroku it was thoroughly explained in the below project so I copied it from there https://github.com/chizzletaz/SpaceTravelAgency

 I took the project boutique as an example to create my website.